Corrector Yui: Main

 Yui's best friend.
 She has a polite, calm, and caring personality.
-Her intelligence and innate ability with computers, and her voice that enable to normalize programs had makes her a perfect candidate for Corrector, as expected by Professor Inukai.
-From the beginning she was supposed to be a Corrector, but I.R. confused her with Yui, thanks to Grosser's intervention.
-When Professor Inukai was passing Corrector tasks and abilities to her, she got manipulated by Grosser, who turned her into Dark Angel Haruna, but she was eventually saved by Yui.
-In the 2nd season, she again returns as a Corrector to assist Yui, first when Yui got petrified by infected insects, and later, when she helps Yui until the end of the 2nd season.
-Curiously, she can use Element Suits more effectively than Yui.
-Her Basic Elemental Suit reminds of angel.
+Her intelligence and innate ability with computers, as well as her voice being able to normalize programs, made her a perfect candidate for Corrector, as expected by Professor Inukai.
+She was originally supposed to be a Corrector, but Grosser's intervention caused I.R. to confuse her with Yui.
+When Professor Inukai was passing Corrector tasks and abilities to her, Grosser's manipulation causes her to become Dark Angel Haruna before she is eventually saved by Yui.
+In the second season, she returns as a Corrector to assist Yui, first when Yui is petrified by infected insects.
+She can use Element Suits more effectively than Yui.
+Her Basic Elemental Suit is reminiscent of an angel.